manasmbellani/athena-dnssplunkapp/README.md

 ```

 ### Install App
-Install the Splunk App by downloading the `.tar.gz` file from the Releases section of this repository.
+Install the Splunk App by downloading the `.tar.gz` file from the Splunkbase app [here](https://splunkbase.splunk.com/app/4879/).

 Once the app is installed, restart Splunk instance from `Settings` > `Server Controls`